Ohana means family. Family means nobody gets left behind or forgotten.

 Albus greeted her from his desk.
 "Minnie, what's wrong?
 You look like you've seen a grim," he said, sounding concerned.
 He was dressed as ridiculously as usual, in a purple robe with silver moons decorating it, but he looked older than he usually did, more tense, somehow.
 The always-present twinkle was gone.

-"My niece and her husband were involved in an accident and they...passed away.
+"My nephew and his wife were involved in an accident and they...passed away.
 I am their daughter's only living relative and I must take her in.
 I would like permission to use your floo to get to the Ministry as quickly as possible," Minerva managed to speak with her voice cracking only slightly.

 "Thank you, Albus," she said gratefully.

 Harry woke slowly.
 His whole body ached dully, and the cupboard seemed lighter than usual.
 He opened his eyes with a groan.
-He jumped in surprise when he noticed he was no longer in his cupboard, but instead in a big, bright, white room.
+Harry started in surprise when he noticed he was no longer in his cupboard, but instead in a big, bright, white room.
 He was laying on a soft bed with a blanket covering him.
-There were a few other people here, and most of them were kids in beds.
-All of the kids are wearing dresses, even the boys, Harry noted with bemusement.
+There were a few other people here, and most of them were kids in beds similar to his.
+All of the kids were wearing dresses, even the boys, Harry noted with bemusement.
 The place almost resembled a hospital.

 It was then Harry decided to take stock of his injuries, like he always did after a beating.
 His mouth tasted bad, but that was nothing new.
 He still ached all over, but it hurt less than he usually did.
 The worst pain came from his chest.
 It hurt to breathe, but he managed.

 Harry watched the woman curiously.
-She was going around the other end of the room, looking at other kids.
+She was now going around the other end of the room, looking at other kids.
 He shifted slightly to get more comfortable.
 The bed squeaked and he froze.
 The woman looked over at him, an expression on her face that looked like Aunt Petunia when Dudley was sick.
-She started over to him and he tensed, hoping she would ignore him.
-As she neared his bed, he shrunk into the covers and closed his eyes, hoping the woman couldn't see him.
+He was confused; he'd never been looked at with such tenderness before.
+It made him uncomfortable.

 She smiled.
 "Good."

 Harry said nothing, still watching her.
 The woman had blonde hair like Aunt Petunia, but that was where the similarities ended.
 This woman had a plump, kind face and warm brown eyes, where Aunt Petunia had a thin face and cold blue eyes.
-She was also a round woman with a soft-looking body.
-Aunt Petunia was extremely skinny and had sharp-looking edges everywhere.
+She looked...soft.
+Aunt Petunia was all bone.
 The woman smiled at him again and leaned closer.
 Harry flinched; he couldn't help it.
 No one got that close and didn't hurt him.
-She frowned and he flinched again, burrowing deeper into the blanket.
+She frowned and he tensed, burrowing deeper into the blanket.